 When you have osteoarthritis, the cartilage that cushions your joints wears away, resulting in pain, stiffness, and a lack of mobility.
-Though there is no cure, there are osteoarthritis treatments available to help you manage the pain and continue living a normal, productive life.
+Though there is no cure, you can choose from many types of osteoarthritis treatment to help you manage the pain and continue living a normal, productive life.

 Exercise and physical therapy help manage arthritis pain, strengthening the muscles around your affected joints.
 These muscles serve as shock absorbers, cushioning joints and reducing strain as your osteoarthritis progresses.
 The Centers for Disease Control and Prevention recommends exercise as a way to manage the pain of arthritis and avoid becoming disabled as your condition worsens.